Scholarships & Grants

 The Process

-Youth on Course members must apply by Monday, January 17th at 11:59pm PST.
+Youth on Course members must apply by Friday, January 9, 2026 11:59 PM (PST).
 Once applications close, a review process will begin and applicants will be notified in March if they need to schedule an interview.
-After interviews close, a final review process will take place and the 2020 Youth on Course scholarship recipients will be notified.
+After interviews close, a final review process will take place and the 2026 Youth on Course scholarship recipients will be notified.

 Click here to learn more